CraftAcademy/library-challenge/README.md

 # User stories

-As a programmer:
+As a Library employee
-In order to produce good quality code
+In order to see a list of available books
-I want to work in a test driven way and unit test my code

-As the Library
-Needs to access a database
+I need access to a database of books

-As the Library:
+As a Library employee
+In order to see if a book is available
-Needs to be able see a list of available books
+I need to be able see a list of available books\* (Both *title* and *author*)
-Both *title* and *author*
+ \* "can see if a list of books is available" is an unclear request

 As a user
+In order to pick a book
-Needs to see which books are available
+I need to see which books are available

 As a user
-Needs to have an account to see which books he/she has checked out
+In order to borrow a book
+I need an account

+As a user
+In order to check out a book
+I need a checkout process

+As a library employee
+In order to have books returned on time
+I need a process to calculate the return date

+As a user
+In order to return the book on time
+I need the checkout process to return a return date